-Finally, please be aware that LAIP does not provide assistance to individuals in the following situations:
+Please be aware that LAIP does not provide assistance to individuals in the following situations:

-- inmates in minimum-security correctional centers in the Wisconsin Prison System;
+- Inmates in minimum-security correctional centers in the Wisconsin Prison System;

-- inmates in county jails in Wisconsin;
+- Inmates in county jails in Wisconsin;

-- patients in mental health centers in Wisconsin, including the Wisconsin Resource Center;
+- Patients in mental health centers in Wisconsin, including the Wisconsin Resource Center;

-- inmates in prisons or jails outside of Wisconsin;
+- Inmates in prisons or jails outside of Wisconsin;

-- individuals on probation or parole supervision; or
+- Individuals on probation or parole supervision; or

-- individuals who are not incarcerated.
+- Individuals who are not incarcerated.

 In addition, our program rarely accepts cases related to post conviction review.
 Therefore, it is unlikely that our program will be able to assist an inmate with a post conviction review if: